web-deps/odom/docs/components.md

 A constructor is any function that returns a promise that resolves to a [`Component`](api/component/component.md).
 Constructors can be used in all of the kinds components.

-## Single File Components
+## Single-file Components

 ### Description

-Single file components are created using one file, which can be either an HTML file or an ES6 module.
+Single-file components are created using one file, which can be either an HTML file or an ES6 module.
 If created in an ES6 module, the module has only one export - the component.
-The [`constructor`](#constructor) of an HTML single file component always exports the component as the only export.
+The [`constructor`](#constructor) of an HTML single-file component always exports the component as the only export.

 ### JS Components

-JavaScript single file components are ES6 modules that have a [`constructor`](#constructor) as the only export.
+JavaScript single-file components are ES6 modules that have a [`constructor`](#constructor) as the only export.

-#### Creating an App using a JS Single File Component
+#### Creating an App using a JS Single-file Component

 __Introduction__